 However, when I refer to myself as not having a life as I did earlier, I don’t mean that I’m trying to live on celery.
 I do indeed have a life it just gets a little wonky sometimes.

 For the last eight-ten months, for various miscellaneous reasons, my daughters have been my top priority.
 Plus, a bunch of unexpected work-related problems erupted.
 It’s been a crazy, off-balance, tiring last few months.
 But today, as I sit in my “unbalanced,” “not having a life” life, I look at both my daughters with pride.
 They have grown, matured, and blossomed.
 Both of them have made some great strides forward in their teen lives.

 Actually, we all have grown, individually and together.

-And to be honest, I don’t regret one second of my so-called unbalanced life.
+And to be honest, I don’t regret one second of my so-called crazy life.
 It has helped my daughters achieve who they are today.
-It has brought us all to a right place.
+It has brought us all to the right place.
 Plus, I am a Mother, and this is what Mothers do.

 I do it from a place of love.
-The best and deepest love I’ve even known.
+The best and most profound love I’ve ever known.